35. Walter Dunham (Married

 p.
 582, Walter lived on the State road.
 According to Russell

-Leach’s research, one-half of his farm was in Delaware County-
+Leach’s research, one-half of Walter's farm was in Delaware County-

 the other half was in Morrow County.
-His farm adjoined that of Harvey
+His farm adjoined that of Amos

-Walter and Elizabeth had 7 children: Almeda, Hattie, Ann Mariah (18), Susan L., George, Chancey C., and Samuel Huxford.
+Walter and Elizabeth had 6 - 7 children: Almeda, Hattie, Ann Mariah (#18), Susan L., George, Chancey C., and Samuel Huxford.
+(Note: Samuel may not have been their son, as was explained earlier on this page.)

 Below is a map of Delaware County, Ohio,